 Choose the Right Rug Material

 Cotton or wool?
 Synthetic or organic?
 With dozens of options to choose from, it’s difficult to know what rug material is best for your baby’s bedroom.
 Need help narrowing your material options?
 Consider your priorities.
 If durability is high on your list, opt for a strong, washable synthetic.
-Choose an organic fiber like cotton or sisal.
+Choose an organic fiber like cotton or sisal if you prefer natural materials.
 If you can’t decide, a wool rug is always a good bet.
 Organic wool is hardy and easy to clean.
 It’s also naturally flame and water-resistant.
 It even has antibacterial/microbial properties, making it a great choice for those suffering from asthma or allergies.

 Fabric density is a good indicator of quality and durability.
 Before you buy, try this quick test: Dig into the rug with your fingertips.
 The harder it is to reach the bottom of the mat, the better the quality of the rug.